 One of the most beautiful things about Eric Rohmer’s cinema is his awareness of space.
 The rooms, balconies and bathrooms where the characters spend time aren’t just a place where a scene happens but a small ambient which represents a part of the world where these characters live.
-With that, in almost Eric Rohmer film we see shots of a room with no one inside, showing the mess or tidiness of the place where a character has passed by, telling us a little bit more about their personality and a sense of time within the story, adding depth to his films.
+With that, in almost every Eric Rohmer film we see shots of a room with no one inside, showing the mess or tidiness of the place where a character has passed by, telling us a little bit more about their personality and a sense of time within the story, adding depth to his films.
 A room isn’t just a room, but a part of a person’s soul.

 Rohmer and People on Tables

-There is a silly joke about french movies and people smoking cigarettes.
+There is a silly joke about French movies and people smoking cigarettes.
 In Eric Rohmer’s cinema, we could easily apply this to people gathered on tables on the outside.
-Since most of Rohmer’s film people are talking about their feelings and life itself, nothing better than to put your characters together on a table to do such thing.
+Since most of Rohmer’s film people are talking about their feelings and life itself, nothing better than to put your characters together on a table to do such something.
 Even though it’s a regular activity in our everyday lives, Eric Rohmer makes this insignificant moment to become something beautiful by putting his characters talking about themselves on the outside of a Renoir-like garden, adding an incredible sense of beauty and poetry to his films.
 And yes, sometimes they do that while they’re smoking a cigarette.

 Rohmer and Telephones

 This was the first element that got my attention throughout Eric Rohmer’s career.
-In every single film we see a character talking on the phone.
+In every single film, we see a character talking on the phone.
 Most of Eric Rohmer’s films were shot during the 70s and 80s, so we didn’t have cellphones to text and anything similar.
-Here, the director embraces this form of communication and transforms it into a charm of its own, where major decisions and encounters are set through these scenes, which become quiet beautiful and poetic by the eyes of Rohmer.
-If in regular movies these kinds of phones are seen as outdated, in Rohmer’s film they are one of the many elements that makes these films so nice.
+Here, the director embraces this form of communication and transforms it into a charm of its own, where major decisions and encounters are set through these scenes, which become quite beautiful and poetic by the eyes of Rohmer.
+If in regular movies these kinds of phones are seen as outdated, in Rohmer’s film they are one of the many elements that make these films so nice.

 Rohmer and Reading

-Another very interesting element is how the characters of Eric Rochmer are always reading.
-Being a writer himself, Rohmer must have spent a lot of his time reading and to put literature on his films through his characters added a certain charm to it, not mentioning extremely french.
+Another very interesting element is how the characters of Eric Rohmer are always reading.
+Being a writer himself, Rohmer must have spent a lot of his time reading and to put literature on his films through his characters added a certain charm to it, not mentioning extremely French.
 Boredom is one of the many themes of Rohmer’s body of work, so to show us these characters spending their times reading is one of the many incredible and realistic approaches to represent life and our daily routine.

 Rohmer and Paris

-As you can probably realise, I couldn’t find many images of Paris from Eric Rohmer’s stills.
+As you can probably realize, I couldn’t find many images of Paris from Eric Rohmer’s stills.
 However, being a member of the nouvelle vague movement and a walker himself, Paris became one of the characters of his films by having people walking from one way to the other all the time.
 Most of Rohmer’s film happens on the outside and when we have the opportunity to watch a film that happens in Paris, (like Love in the Afternoon, Rendez-vous in Paris, The Aviator’s Wife) Rohmer shows the city in a very peculiar and beautiful way, always showing the suburbs and avoiding big places like the Champs-Elysee and Saint Germain des Pres, resulting in a very personal view towards the city he grew up in.

 Rohmer and the Countryside

-When Rohmer isn’t shooting Paris, he is on the countryside, making beautiful movies that inspired titles such as Call Me By Your Name, Before Sunset and Things to Come.
+When Rohmer isn’t shooting Paris, he is in the countryside, making beautiful movies that inspired titles such as Call Me By Your Name, Before Sunset and Things to Come.
 That happens because Rohmer is a master on shooting the countryside and most of the scenes of his films looks like a Renoir or a Van Gogh painting, making his movies incredibly beautiful, poetic and hypnotic.
-With his incredible sense of space, Rohmer makes gardens, hills, mountains and rivers one of the many characters on the film, adding to the film’s personality and message.
+With his incredible sense of space, Rohmer makes gardens, hills, mountains, and rivers one of the many characters on the film, adding to the film’s personality and message.